 - Do your research.
-If you spend time doing market research at the start it can help your business hit the ground running.
+Spending time on market research at the start can help your business hit the ground running.

 - Figure out funding.
 There are many different avenues to fund a small business.
 Investigate which may be the best for you.

 - Write a business plan.
 Writing your plan down can force you to think through all aspects of the business.
 It can also be useful to show to potential investors.

 - Ask for advice.
 Seek mentorship from other business owners.
 And be in constant contact with your customers.

 It's a big deal to start a small business.
 While launching can be incredibly exciting, it can also be a little terrifying.
 With a small business comes all sorts of new decisions you may not have dealt with before, including planning, key financial choices, marketing, and even legal concerns.
 But there is nothing quite like building, nurturing, and growing your own business—from idea to reality.

 For those who have taken the leap into their own small business or are thinking about starting one, we have 4 tips to consider.

 1. Do your research

 Doing some market research up front can help you refine and stress test your business idea.